mikolaszko/365scripts/README.md

 No rules, but it would be great if I was able to write 365 scripts in 365 days and learn something along the way.
 If you find anything useful here feel free to use it on your own.
 I am taking inspiration from a lot of people myself so it's all *good* :)

+## Status - On Hold

+My work load increased at my current job and I am currently in the process of writing Blazing-TS.
+My love for scripting isn't gone and I hope that in the future I'll still have some mental and time space to create more and more scripts :)